Convergence (The Last of Us): Plot

-After torturing Nora, (Note: As depicted in "Feel Her Love") Ellie returns to the theater.
-She reveals to Dina that Joel massacred the Fireflies in Salt Lake City—including Abby's father—to save her.
+Ellie returns to the theater after torturing Nora.
+(Note: As depicted in "Feel Her Love") She reveals to Dina that Joel massacred the Fireflies in Salt Lake City—including Abby's father—to save Ellie.
 (Note: Joel kills over a dozen Fireflies in a hospital in Salt Lake City to save Ellie in "Look for the Light", which he later admits to Ellie in "The Price".)
 Dina, unnerved, wants to return home.
 On Ellie's third day in Seattle, she and Jesse leave to find Tommy, arguing about Ellie's selfishness.
 Jesse prevents Ellie from interfering when Washington Liberation Front (WLF) soldiers assault a young member of the religious group Seraphites.
 Jesse discovers Dina is pregnant with his baby.
-He shares that he loved someone from a passing group who asked him to join her to Mexico, but he stayed out of loyalty to the community.
+He shares that he loved someone from a passing group who asked him to join her to Mexico, but he stayed in Jackson out of loyalty to the community.

 The two scope out Seattle.
-Ellie spots an aquarium, realizing Abby is located there.
+Ellie spots an aquarium, and, from the information Nora gave her, realizes Abby is located there.
 Jesse angrily admits he voted against her proposition to avenge Joel (Note: As depicted in "The Path") to protect the community, stating Ellie does things for selfish reasons.
 Jesse searches for Tommy while Ellie heads for the aquarium.
 Meanwhile, WLF leader Isaac prepares the group to attack the Seraphites' island.
 He is worried about the disappearance of Abby's group, as Isaac wants Abby to succeed him when he dies.

 En route to the aquarium, Ellie is hit by a giant wave and beaches on the Seraphites' island, where she is apprehended by the group.
 The WLF invasion diverts the Seraphites, and Ellie escapes.
 At the aquarium, she confronts Abby's friends Owen and Mel and demands Abby's whereabouts.
 Owen grabs a concealed gun to shoot her, but Ellie fatally shoots him and the bullet strikes Mel's neck.
 The pregnant Mel begs Ellie to save her baby via C-section but Ellie is too shocked to do so before Mel dies.
 Tommy and Jesse arrive to bring the distraught Ellie back to the theater.

 Agreeing to return home, Ellie thanks Jesse for rescuing her and they reach a mutual understanding.
 They overhear a commotion and rush to the lobby.
 Jesse is fatally shot in the face by Abby, who has arrived at the theater to avenge her friends and holds Tommy at gunpoint.
-Ellie surrenders, begging Abby to let Tommy live.
-She tells Abby that she killed her friends and was the person for whom Joel killed her father.
-Abby angrily tells her that she wasted her chance to live and points her gun at Ellie.
+Ellie surrenders, admitting that she killed Abby's friends and was the person for whom Joel killed her father.
+Abby points her gun at Ellie, angrily telling her that she wasted her chance to live.
 A gunshot rings out.

 Three days earlier, at the WLF base in a former sports stadium, Manny wakes Abby, having both been summoned by Isaac.